CaptionX vs Descript: Why Premiere Pro Editors Are Making the Switch

 Does CaptionX have a free plan?

 Yes.
-CaptionX gives you free captions every month on all accounts with no credit card required.
+CaptionX gives you free caption generations on all accounts with no credit card required.
 Descript's free tier adds watermarks to exports and limits transcription to 1 hour per month.

 Which tool supports more languages?